uktrade/platform-tools/README.md

 Run `poetry build` to build your package resulting in a package file (e.g. `dbt_copilot_tools-0.1.40.tar.gz`) in a `dist` folder.
 You may need to bump up the package version before doing so.

-Copy the package file(s) to a repository where you would like to test your changes, and make sure you are in a virtual environment.
+Copy the package file(s) to the directory where you would like to test your changes, and make sure you are in a virtual environment.
+Run `copilot-helper --version` to check the installed package version (e.g. `0.1.39`).

+> [!NOTE]
+> Copying the package file is optional, but recommended.
+You can keep the package file in the `dist` folder and install the package from your directory.

 Run `pip install <file>` and confirm the installation has worked by running `copilot-helper --version` which would output version `0.1.40` following our example.

+> [!IMPORTANT]
+> When testing is complete, do not forget to revert the `dbt-copilot-tools` installation back to what it was; e.g. `pip install dbt-copilot-tools==0.1.39`.

 #### [`Dockerfile.test`](Dockerfile.test)